AlayaNetwork/alaya-truffle/docs/source/getting-started/interacting-with-your-contracts.md

 let specificInstance = await MetaCoin.at("0x1234...");
 ```

-### Sending ether to a contract
+### Sending lat to a contract
-You may simply want to send Ether directly to a contract, or trigger a contract's fallback function.
+You may simply want to send Lat directly to a contract, or trigger a contract's fallback function.
 You can do so using one of the following two options.

 Option 1: Send a transaction directly to a contract via `instance.sendTransaction()`.
-This is promisified like all available contract instance functions, and has the same API as `web3.eth.sendTransaction` but without the callback.
+This is promisified like all available contract instance functions, and has the same API as `web3.platon.sendTransaction` but without the callback.
 The `to` value will be automatically filled in for you if not specified.

 ```javascript
 instance.sendTransaction({...}).then(function(result) {